akashvaghela09/akashvaghela09/README.md

 # Hi there 👋
 <!-- <br /> -->
-I am **Akash Vaghela**. a Blockchain enthusiast and Solidity Smart contract developer.
+I am **Akash Vaghela**. a Blockchain enthusiast and MERN stack developer.
 I love to build apps that are interesting and useful.

 ⚡ Little bit more about me:

-- ⚗️ Though I hold Bachelor's degree in chemical engineering, I become a Full Stack (MERN) web developer.
+- ⚗️ Though I hold Bachelor's degree in chemical engineering, I become a Full Stack web developer.
-- 🌱 I’m actively looking for oppotunities in Web3 and Blockchain development.
+- 🌱 I’m actively looking for oppotunities.

 #### ⚡ One line that describes me best?
 A hard working and energetic person who loves to code.